Unpacking & Arranging Your Artificial Plant

 Bend Down Branches

-When you first receive your artificial plant, you will notice that most of the foliage is tightly packed and folded pointed up against the stem or trunk of the plant.
-This is done for the protection of the product in transit.
-Start at the bottom, carefully pulling down each section and/or tier of greenery.
-Because each branch has a flexible wire hidden within the design, you can easily bend and separate branches from the trunk; do this first, one-step-at-a-time.
+When you first receive your artificial plant, you’ll notice that most of the foliage is tightly packed and folded upward against the stem or trunk.
+This is to protect it during shipping.
+Start at the bottom and carefully pull down each section or tier of greenery.

 Watch this video to learn how to shape your faux plant like an interior designer: